Cody Data and Analytics

 Metric: Cody DAUs

-• Definition: The number of active users of Cody each day.
-A Cody user is defined as any user that fires any Cody event.
+• Definition: The number of active product users of Cody each day.

 • Why this metric: Tracking DAU over time show the consistent engagement users have with Cody